quyvu01/OfX/src/OfX.EntityFrameworkCore/README.md

 ## Installation

-To install the OfX.EntityFrameworkCore package, use the following NuGet command:
+To install the OfX-EfCore package, use the following NuGet command:

 ```bash
 dotnet add package OfX-EFCore